Isin, Nigeria

 Isin is a Local Government Area in Kwara State, Nigeria.
 Isin Local Government Area of Kwara State was created from the old Irepodun Local Government Area in 1996 with the headquarters at Owu-Isin.
-It has an area of 633 km² and a population of 59,738 at the 2006 census.
+It has an area of 633 km2 and a population of 59,738 at the 2006 census.

 The postal code of the area is 251.

 Isin settlement

-Isin comprises several towns and communities including Isanlu Isin, Iji- Isin, Ijara isin, Owu isin, Iwo, Oke-Aba, Oke-Onigbin, Alla, Edidi, Odo-Eku, Oba, Pamo, Oloponda, Igbesi, Eleyin, Kudu-Owode etc. To the north of Isin are Igbajaland, Oraland and Ireland; to the west are Ajasse Ipo and Oro; to the east are Oro-Ago and Olla and Osi in Ekiti LG; while to the south are Apaland, Arandun and Omu-Aran.
+Isin comprises several towns and communities including Isanlu Isin, Iji- Isin, Ijara isin, Owu isin, Iwo, Oke-Aba, Oke-Onigbin, Alla, Edidi, Odo-Eku, Oba, Pamo, Oloponda, Igbesi, Eleyin, Kudu-Owode etc. To the north of Isin are Igbajaland, Oraland and Ireland; to the west are Ajasse Ipo and Oro; to the east are Oro-Ago and Olla Town and Osi in Ekiti LG; while to the south are Apaland, Arandun and Omu-Aran.